This post might include affiliate links. Please see my policy.

 Flour Choices, Why Rye Flour?

-One of the secrets to managing my starter is to feed it a bit of rye flour to keep its activity high.
-I’ve varied the amount of rye flour from 10% all the way up to 100% and have recently settled on 50% rye mixed with 50% unbleached all purpose.
+One of the secrets to managing my starter is to refresh it with whole grain rye flour to keep its activity high.
+I’ve varied the amount of rye flour from 10% all the way up to 100% and have recently settled on 50% whole grain rye mixed with 50% unbleached all-purpose.

 Whole wheat and rye flours provide more nutrients for your starter and ferment more actively, but working with rye flour makes starter maintenance easier than whole wheat.
 Rye provides increased fiber and nutrients similar to whole wheat flour, but because of its lower gluten amount it’s much easier to stir.
 I’ve noticed when I work with whole wheat if my feedings aren’t timed just right I will end up with a smelly soupy mess.
 Conversely, if I feed it too soon it will not build the required strength.
 Rye helps to alleviate some of these issues as it’s a bit more forgiving with its feeding times.

 One important thing I noticed with these 3 times a day feedings: my starter no longer smelled like vinegar by the time its next feeding came around.
-Acid load transfer was reduced by frequently discarding 80% of my starter, removing that intense vinegar smell, and in the end, reduced the sourness of my bread enough that it only barely peeked through.
+I reduced the amount of acidity carried over at each feeding by frequently discarding 80% of my starter, removing that intense vinegar smell, and in the end, reduced the sourness of my bread enough that it only barely peeked through.

 With a Strong Starter, Time to Bake My Tartine Sourdough